-Instead, you now pay close to $20 to see just one credit score, while there are others you’ll never see.
+Instead, unless you’re aware of the places you can find a free credit score, you now pay about $20 to see just one credit score, and there are others you’ll never see.
 And as M has discovered, your score might vary radically depending on who reports it.

-M is right to be upset that one company finds him an excellent credit risk while another judges him as marginal.
-What happens when he applies for a loan and a lender sees three different scores?
+One company finds M an excellent credit risk while another judges M as marginal.
+What happens when M applies for a loan and a lender sees three different scores?
 One lender might average all three, another might use the middle one, and another might use the highest or lowest.
 And as I pointed out above, some lenders might use an entirely different model and ignore all three.

 What’s a borrower to do?
 The best you can.
 While there may be dozens of different scores, there’s one thing that’s consistent: They’re all based on your credit history.
-And that’s something you have free access to once annually from each of the big three credit reporting agencies.
-So take a look at your file, read 3 Steps to Improve Your Credit History, and do what you can to make sure it’s accurate and looks as good as possible.
+And that’s something you have free access to once annually from each of the big three credit-reporting agencies.
+So, take a look at your credit history first, then read articles like “Boost Your Credit Score Fast With These 7 Moves” and “How I Got a Perfect 850 FICO Credit Score.”

 And if you feel the current system is unfair, at least you can take comfort in the fact that you’re absolutely right.

 Got a question you’d like answered?

 I answer questions several times of week here at Money Talks News.
 You can ask a question simply by hitting “reply” to our email newsletter.
 If you’re not subscribed, fix that right now by clicking here.